Don’t Wait More. Reach for Help!

-There are a number of different opioids.
-As mentioned above, some are naturally occurring chemical compounds and others are synthetically made.
+There are many different opioids.
+As mentioned above, some are naturally occurring chemical compounds, and others are synthetically made.
 Other than how they are made, the main differences between these substances are how strong they are.
 For instance, heroin is more potent than morphine, and fentanyl is more potent than heroin.
-Here is a list of the common forms of opiates and opioids:

 Fentanyl is a prescription opioid painkiller.
 The drug is so potent that doctors use it for patients who have fatal cancer.
-It is available as a transdermal patch and in oral and injectable formulations, which makes the drug very easy to use.
+It is available as a transdermal patch and oral and injectable formulations, making the drug very easy to use.
+Learn more.

 Heroin is one of the leading contributors to the opiate epidemic.
-Heroin can be ingested in three ways, injecting, smoking or snorting.
-The “high” from heroin will last a short amount of time, making the user need more of the drug.
+Heroin can be ingested in three ways, injecting, smoking, or snorting.
+The “high” from heroin will last a short amount of time, making the user need more drugs.
+Learn more.

 Pharmaceutical opiates are a severe threat to public health.
-Since doctors prescribe prescription drugs such as Percocet, many tend to believe that they are safer and less harmful than illicit drugs or “street drugs.”
-The associated risk of overdose, respiratory depression, and accidental death are as high as heroin.
+Since doctors prescribe prescription drugs such as Percocet, many believe that they are safer and less harmful than illicit drugs or “street drugs.”
+The associated risk of overdose, respiratory depression, and accidental death is as high as heroin.
+Learn more.

-Tramadol is a synthetic opioid pain reliever that is prescribed in pill or capsule form to manage moderate to severe pain.
+Tramadol is a synthetic opioid pain reliever prescribed in pill or capsule form to manage moderate to severe pain.
 Patients have greater trust in Tramadol than other opioids, but this medication can be highly addictive.
+Learn more.

 About Lighthouse Recovery Institute Drug and Alcohol Rehab